Carnap's problem for intuitionistic propositional logic: Discussion

 \subsection{Acknowledgements}

-We thank Valentin Goranko and Lloyd Humberstone for helpful comments at a (much) earlier stage of this work, and Johan van Benthem, Denis Bonnay, and Wesley Holliday for careful and constructive remarks on the present paper.
-Special thanks to Wes for allowing us to present his Example \ref{ex:holliday}.
+We thank Valentin Goranko and Lloyd Humberstone for helpful comments at a (much) earlier stage of this work, and Johan van Benthem, Denis Bonnay, Valentin Goranko (again), and Wesley Holliday for constructive remarks on the present paper.
+Special thanks to Wes for several helpful conversations and for allowing us to present his Example \ref{ex:holliday}.

 [heading=bibintoc]